 Your prostate will likely be sore at first.
 This will get better as you heal.
 Here are some things you can expect:

 You may be sent home with a catheter to drain urine from your bladder.
 If so, you may wear a leg bag until it's no longer needed.
 The catheter will allow the area to heal and help you avoid painful urination.

-Your doctor may also prescribe antibiotics to prevent infection and pain medicine to ease any discomfort.
+Your provider may also prescribe antibiotics to prevent infection and pain medicine to ease any discomfort.

-In about a week, you’ll visit the doctor to have your catheter removed.
+In about a week, you’ll visit your provider to have your catheter removed.
 If swelling still makes urination difficult, the catheter may be left in longer.
 After the catheter is removed, you may need to urinate more often.
 This is normal and should get better with time.

 For the first few weeks after your procedure, you may notice that your urine is cloudy.
 Or you may have blood or blood clots in your urine.
 This is normal while your body rids itself of the treated tissue.
 These symptoms may begin to get better during the first few weeks.
 But it may take a few months before they go away.
-Your doctor can tell you when you can resume sexual activity and how soon you can return to work.
+Your provider can tell you when you can have sex again and when you can go back to work.